he arrival of parts to make another GWT Merlin liveried HST left an easy decision as to what to work on last night.

 More work this evening on the tpo brings it almost to completion

 I started by finishing off the remaining windows, first adding the 8mm lengths of 40thou Evergreen strip to the upper and lower edge of the window hole before covering in filler.
 This was followed by tidying up the new door window plates and gluing into position in the holes where the old door windows once were.
-At this point I realised that I had not removed the old door handles, so these were carefully carved off before adding the filler to blend into the rest of the door.
+At this point I realised that I had not removed the old door handles, so these were carefully carved off before add

 Another evening's work on the TPO, and it is finally starting to be transformed into its new more modern identity.

 First up a little more plastic removal, after changing between diagrams in order to be able to work from a photo of an actual coach, I needed to move the post box from the left panel onto the right.
 The plastic tooling was carefully carved off with a scalple, then the lettering removed with microsol.
-While I was at it I also removed the yellow numbers of its old identity / NSX which will be replaced with the new number and NSA (T) branding in white.
+While I was at it I also removed the yellow numbers of its old identity / NSX w

 The project has slowed down somewhat while attention turns to a few other WIP projects, however a key task was completed last night with the production of the new window frames.